California Wildfires Destroy Buildings, Force Evacuations

 CLEARLAKE OAKS, Calif.
 (AP) — Wind-driven wildfires destroyed buildings and threatened hundreds of others Sunday as they raced across dry brush in rural Northern California.

-The Pawnee Fire that broke out Saturday near the community of Clearlake Oaks has destroyed 12 buildings and threatened an additional 600 as it burned out of control across about 2.5 square miles (6.5 square kilometers).
+The Pawnee Fire that broke out Saturday near the community of Clearlake Oaks has destroyed 12 buildings and threatened an additional 600 as it burned out of control across about 12 square miles (31 sq. kilometers).
 Authorities ordered people to evacuate all homes in the Spring Valley area, where about 3,000 people live.

 “What we’re stressing is that people, when they get the evacuation order, they heed it immediately and get out and stay out until it is safe to return,” state Department of Forestry and Fire Protection Battalion Chief Jonathan Cox said.
 “This is one of four large fires burning in Northern California.
 It’s a good reminder that fire season is upon us.”